The Ocean at the End of the Lane

 ‘The National Theatre at its very best.’
 (Daily Telegraph)

-This thrilling adventure of fantasy, myth and friendship, is a five-star spectacular which blends magic with memory in a tour-de-force of storytelling that takes audiences on an epic journey to a childhood once forgotten.
+From the imagination of Neil Gaiman, best-selling author of Coraline, Good Omens and The Sandman, comes this thrilling adventure of fantasy, myth and friendship, a five-star spectacular which blends magic with memory in a tour-de-force of storytelling that takes audiences on an epic journey to a childhood once forgotten.

 Returning to his childhood home, a man finds himself standing beside the pond of the old Sussex farmhouse where he used to play.
 He’s transported to his 12th birthday when his remarkable friend Lettie claimed it wasn’t a pond, but an ocean – a place where everything is possible…

 The Daily Telegraph ⭐⭐⭐⭐⭐

-Hauntingly memorable, this knockout production is theatre at its best.
+“Hauntingly memorable, this knockout production is theatre at its best.”

 Mail on Sunday ⭐⭐⭐⭐⭐